epfl-ada/ada-2023-project-adacalypse/README.md

 ### Organization within team
-Work was highly collaborative (and effective!), so it is difficult to exactly attribute the different merits, but here is an approximation of the task distribution:
+Work was highly collaborative (and effective!), so it is difficult to exactly attribute work to specific individuals, but here is an approximation of the task distribution:

-actor career arc analysis, interactive plots on website and interpretation of sentiment analysis with amine

 <table class="tg" style="table-layout: fixed; width: 342px">
 <colgroup>